stanosphere/fp-things/readme.md

   - http://www.tomharding.me/2017/03/03/fantas-eel-and-specification/
   - This is actually amazing
   - Kind of gives an overview of all these wonderful things from scratch
-  - Seems to go through the *Fantasy Land Spec* and try to explain it to normal people like me
+  - Seems to go through the **Fantasy Land Spec** and try to explain it to normal people like me

 - Project Awesome
  - https://project-awesome.org/stoeffel/awesome-fp-js
  - A rather eclectic list of fp resources that I have found useful :)

+## What is here?

+- algebraic-data-structure
+  - I've basically stolen all the things from the mostly adequate guide
+  - I've probably changed and added to them a bit
+  - There are also some probably incomprehensible things that are me trying to figure out what on Earth is going on

+- fanta-eel
+  - Notes on Tom Harding's blog
+  - I'll hopefully end up doing some more of his exercises
+  - I've probably also just generally messed around with stuff

+- scripts
+  - Not gonna lie, I intend for this folder to be an absolute mess
+  - It'll probably be the first place I go when I don't understand stuff
+  - And I would quite like to have a reference to things I struggle with
+  - Becasue I'll probably struggle with them again

 ## To Do (3/3/19)